Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling

 \subsection{Dispersion Relation}

-In order to investigate the programmability of the proposed device, we calculate the spin wave dispersion for the parallel and antiparallel state, employing the methodology proposed in ref. \cite{Venkat2013Disp}, where a magnetic sinc-pulse $\vecs{h}{excite}$ in space and time is used to excite all possible SW modes at once.
+In order to quickly evaluate different sets of material parameters and geometries in regards to their programmability, we calculate the spin wave dispersion for the parallel and antiparallel state.
+We employ the methodology proposed in ref. \cite{Venkat2013Disp}, where a magnetic sinc-pulse $\vecs{h}{excite}$ in space and time is used to excite all possible SW modes at once.
 In addition, the OOP uniaxial magnetic anisotropy $\Ku$, a constant bias field $\mu_0 \ssub{H}{ext} = 50\,\si{mT}$ applied along the x-axis and the demagnetization and exchange energies are considered.
-The external field will later be necessary to facilitate the magneto-phononic interaction and shift the dispersion relation of the spin wave into a desired frequency range.
+The external field will later be necessary to facilitate efficient magneto-phononic coupling, because the main strain components of the Rayleigh SAW mode, $\ssub{\varepsilon}{xx}$ and $\ssub{\varepsilon}{zz}$, favor an equilibrium magnetization which is tilted towards the x-axis \cite{Kuess2022}.
+Additionally, the field is used to shift the spin wave dispersion into a desired frequency range, with higher fields leading to lower resonance frequencies.
 It could be provided by a bias magnet in an experimental realization.